 Sometimes you can make a new line by typing a symbol or a text character then adding a line and positioning them.
 These can be tricky to position, so you might want to make a composite line.
-Sometimes though it is a lot of work to find complementary symbols and then moving 2 objects does not seem so bad.
+Sometimes, though, it is a lot of work to find complementary symbols and in such cases moving 2 objects does not seem so bad.
 You need to choose when to make the effort.

 Some simple curves can be made with S-shaped or multi-arc slurs.
-Check these out in the Reference.
+Check these out in the Sibelius Reference.